LiberTEM/LiberTEM/docs/source/app/holography.rst

                                num_partitions=1, sig_dims=2)

 The reconstruction requires knowledge about position of the sideband and size of sideband filter which will be used in the reconstruction.
-The position of teh sideband can be estimated from the Fourier transform of the vacuum reference hologram:
+The position of the sideband can be estimated from the Fourier transform of the vacuum reference hologram:

 .. testcode::